-Based on the evidence presented, we find Duke Energy Indiana's proposed TDSIC 2.0 improvements are being undertaken by Duke Energy Indiana for purposes of safety, reliability, system modernization, or economic development, and meet the criteria established by the TDSIC Statute.
+Based on the evidence presented, we find Duke Energy Indiana has not met its burden of proof to show that such DER projects will be used and useful.
+Petitioner did not provide any time frame within the record to show when such DER projects would be used and useful.
+Consistent with the Commission's prior ruling in Indiana-American, in which the Court of Appeals upheld the Commission's decision to deny speculative needs for future demand, the Commission denies Duke Energy Indiana's request herein. 's proposed TDSIC 2.0 improvements are being undertaken by Duke Energy Indiana for purposes of safety, reliability, system modernization, or economic development, and meet the criteria established by the TDSIC Statute.
 We further find that the proposed projects are "eligible improvements" as defined in Ind.
-Code § 8-1-39-2 and were not included in Duke Energy Indiana's most recent rate case.
+Code § 8 1 39 2 and were not included in Duke Energy Indiana's most recent rate case.